-Ivanka Trump Slammed Following Tweets About Jacksonville Madden Shooting
+Ivanka Trump Slammed Following Tweets About Jacksonville ‘Madden’ Shooting

 — LynnZ (@ZemanLynnZ) August 26, 2018

 Another user replied to Ivanka’s tweet by sharing a tweet from her father from February where he had previously promised to tighten down on gun control.
-In the tweet, the POTUS promised to improve background checks and require individuals to be 21 or older to legally purchase a gun.
+In the tweet, the president promised to improve background checks and require individuals to be 21 or older to legally purchase a gun.

 Guess this was just another lie!https://t.co/eqVtJ8zns8